 A Foz Coa tour is very interesting and fun and should take about 2 hours, including a 4×4 short ride and a walk.
-There are 3 different tours, with different levels of difficulty.
+There are three different tours, with different levels of difficulty.
 Some tours are very easy and can be done by everyone, others are a little harder, but not too bad.
 Confirm how hard the tour is before booking if you have mobility problems.

 Aveiro is sometimes called the Portuguese Venice because of its many canals, bridges, and boats.
 Located about 75 km south of Porto, it’s a very pleasant city to explore on foot or on a boat cruise.
 This is a very easy day trip from Porto because you can reach the center in 30 minutes to 1h15, depending on what transport you take.
 There are lots of trains during the day, but you can also reach it by bus or driving, obviously.

 In fact, we suggest you do both… Start by strolling around the many canals and bridges, enjoy the city life, and the art nouveau buildings for a while and then take one of many boat cruises and see the town from a different view.
 And who doesn’t love a wonderful boat trip?

 Aveiro is also home to one of the most famous Portuguese desserts, Ovos Moles.
 These are simply a cream made with sugar and egg yolks.
 So, it’s very sweet and eggy, but it’s also freaking delicious… Anyone with a sweet tooth will have the time of their life eating these.